Kolten Wong Player Props: Mariners vs. Twins

-After going 0-for-3 in his last game, Kolten Wong and the Seattle Mariners take on the Minnesota Twins (who will start Kenta Maeda) at 9:40 PM ET on Wednesday.
+After going 0-for-3 in his most recent game, Kolten Wong and the Seattle Mariners take on the Minnesota Twins (who will hand the ball to Kenta Maeda) at 7:40 PM ET on Monday.

-In his previous game he had a hitless performance (0-for-3) against the Tigers.
+In his previous game he had a hitless performance (0-for-3) against the Blue Jays.

 Kolten Wong Game Info & Props vs. the Twins